 9th September marked the opening of the next phase of The Glass Works – Queensberry and Barnsley Council’s transformative town centre regeneration scheme.

-A small ceremony was held to recognise the opening of the new town square and stores operated by Next, USC, Sports Direct and TK Maxx.
-The landscaped square (the size of a football pitch), is the focal point of TGW connecting the new public library to Barnsley Markets, new restaurants and leisure uses and the existing high street.
-Over 10,000 residents a day watched a packed weekend events programme that accompanied the opening.
+A ceremony was held to recognise the opening of the new town square and stores operated by Next, USC, Sports Direct and TK Maxx.
+The landscaped square (the size of a football pitch) is the focal point of TGW connecting the new public library to Barnsley Markets, new restaurants and the existing high street.
+Over 10,000 visitors a day watched a packed weekend events programme that accompanied the opening.

-The £200 million investment is part a council-led plan to regenerate the town centre and re-establish its regional role as a vibrant centre.
-It is a shining example of the importance of collaboration between a Local Authority with more autonomy, access to land, and sources of funding, alongside the knowledge and experience of a well-established development manager, to deliver assets that boost the local economy.
-TGW will be launched in a series of mini phases over the next six months to accommodate tenants preferred timings and business models due to pandemic related challenges.
+The £200 million investment is part of a council-led regeneration plan re-establishing its regional role as a vibrant centre.
+It is a shining example of the importance of collaboration between a Local Authority with access to land and funding sources and the experience of a well-established development manager.
+TGW will be continue to open in a series of mini phases over the next six months to accommodate its tenants preferred timings due to pandemic related challenges.

 Paul Sargent, Chief Executive, Queensberry said:

-“It’s been a challenging time in which to develop and deliver TGW but we have overcome all obstacles to get to a fantastic conclusion.
+“It’s been a challenging time in which to deliver TGW but we have overcome all obstacles in our way to get to a fantastic conclusion.
 Our last key decision earlier this year was to open in a series of ‘small’ phases over 6 months.
-Like this we don’t disadvantage the brands that were ready to trade, while brands that required a little more time to organise themselves due to the impact of Covid 19 don’t feel additional pressure from us.
-Everyone consulted was happy to adopt this collaborative approach.”
+Like this we don’t disadvantage the brands that are ready to trade, while brands that require a little more time to organise themselves due to the impact of Covid 19 don’t feel additional pressure from us.
+Everyone we consulted was happy to adopt this collaborative approach.”